Boron Formula In Standard State

 4. Thermodynamic Stability: The standard state is defined by the most thermodynamically stable form of the element at 25°C and 1 atm.
 For boron, this is crystalline rhombohedral boron.

 5. Representation in Equations: When writing chemical equations involving boron, the standard state formula B is used.
-For example, in the formation reaction of boron compounds, elemental boron is represented as B(s).
+To give you an idea, in the formation reaction of boron compounds, elemental boron is represented as B(s).

 Real Examples